 Figure 8.
 Changes in modelled total terrestrial carbon pool (kg m-2) for 2000-2100.
 Green to blue colours indicate an increase in the carbon pool, while yellow and purple colours indicate a decrease in carbon pool.

-After aggregating the changes in the terrestrial carbon pool at the global scale we found that the terrestrial biosphere is a carbon sink for most scenarios throughout the 21st century, but becomes a carbon source for scenarios with large cropland expansion (SSP3 “A rocky road” and SSP4m “An unequal world”, Fig. 9).
-The global net-increase for most scenarios is not necessarily primarily driven by LULCC, but by the effects of climate change and CO2 fertilisation (as described above).
-To isolate the effect of climate change vs. LULCC we performed simulations with constant land-use but changing climate (see Appendix A8, Fig. A 1).
+Aggregated to the global scale we found that the terrestrial biosphere is a carbon sink for most scenarios throughout the 21st century, but becomes a carbon source for scenarios with large cropland expansion (SSP3 “A rocky road” and SSP4m “An unequal world”, Fig. 9).
+The global net-increase in terrestrial carbon storage for most scenarios is not necessarily primarily driven by LULCC, but by the effects of climate change and CO2 fertilisation (as described above).
+To isolate these biophysical effects on ecosystem carbon pools in comparison to changes caused by LULCC we performed simulations with constant land-use but changing climate and CO2 (see Appendix A8, Fig. A 1).
 These simulations suggest that without LULCC, the global terrestrial biosphere would act as a carbon sink for all scenarios (Appendix A8, Fig. A 1).
-This would be most strongly the case for scenarios predominantly driven by high concentration pathways (RCP6.0 and RCP8.5, arriving at approximately 2175 GtC in 2100), but even for scenarios driven by the low concentration pathway RCP2.6 (arriving at approximately 2115 GtC in 2100).
+This would be most strongly the case for scenarios predominantly driven by high concentration pathways for atmospheric CO2 (RCP6.0 and RCP8.5, arriving at approximately 2175 GtC in 2100), but even for scenarios driven by the low concentration pathway RCP2.6 (arriving at approximately 2115 GtC in 2100).

 LULCC erodes terrestrial C stocks for all scenarios by around 50 to 200 GtC by 2100.
 For SSP3 “A rocky road” the effect of the large-scale cropland expansion outweighs the climate change-driven sequestration of terrestrial carbon and the terrestrial biosphere turns into a net carbon source in the second half of the 21st century.
-This occurs more strongly for SSP3m compared to SSP3r, mainly due to lower assumed atmospheric CO2 concentrations in the mitigation scenario (higher weighting of low radiative forcing RCP scenarios; Appendix A5), resulting in less CO2 fertilisation of plant production, an affect expressed particularly in the simulated carbon balance of the tropics (Figs. 8,9).
+This occurs more strongly for SSP3m compared to SSP3r, mainly due to lower assumed atmospheric CO2 concentrations in the mitigation scenario (higher weighting of low radiative forcing RCP scenarios; Appendix A5), resulting in less CO2 fertilisation of plant production, an effect expressed particularly in the simulated carbon balance of the tropics (Figs. 8,9).
 Production of bioenergy for mitigation and the related increase in cropland area (> 800 Mha cropland for bioenergy production in 2100) contributes to shifting affected areas from a carbon sink into a carbon source, as seen for SSP4m “An unequal road” (Fig. 9).
 In the fossil fuelled SSP5 “Taking the highway”, bioenergy production does not increase, but the global carbon tax still reduces energy demand through enhanced energy efficiency, resulting in lower emissions, reflected in a greater weighting towards RCP6 in SSP5m and towards RCP8.5 in SSP5r (Appendix 5).
 However, the combined effects of climate, atmospheric CO2 and land use result in almost identical carbon trajectories for the reference and mitigation cases of SSP5 (Fig. 9).
 SSP1m “Taking the green road” is the only scenario with expansion of cropland for production of bioenergy where the biosphere continues to be a strong carbon sink through the 21st century (Fig. 9).